facelessuser/RegReplace/readme.md

     //                      within the found scope.
 Default is None.
     //     replace:         description of what you would like to replace within the scope.
     //                      Default value is "\\0".
+    //     literal:         Boolean setting to define whether the find and replace is literal or not.
+    //                      Default is false.
     //     greedy_replace:  Boolean setting to define whether regex search is greedy or not.
 Default is true.
     //     greedy_scope:    Boolean setting to define whether scope search is greedy or not.
 Default is true.
     //     case:            Boolean setting to define whether regex search is case sensitive.
 Default is true.